-Wondering how you stack up in ChexSystems?
 Just like you can view your credit score for free, you can access your ChexSystems report for free on a yearly basis.
-Getting your consumer score will cost you $10.50.
-All you need to do is visit chexsystems.com to find out how to order yours by mail or fax.
+All you need to do is visit ChexSystems’ website to find out how to get yours online or by mail.

 Errors on credit reports can be disputed and so can mistakes on ChexSystems reports.
 You can either notify the source of the error directly or ask ChexSystems to do it for you.
 To send a dispute to the company, you can submit one online, through the mail or by fax.